Bardiya National Park: Mammals

+Tigers

+In 2021, four tigers killed ten people and injured several others in Bardiya National Park; three were captured and transferred to rescue centers, two were housed at the rescue facility in Bardia National Park.
+They had broken canine teeth, possibly due to fighting between males.
+One of the tigers escaped from the cage and moved to the forest in Banke district.
+One was transferred to the Central Zoo in Kathmandu.

 Rhinoceros

-Translocation of rhinos from Chitwan to Bardia National Park commenced in 1986, with 58 individuals relocated until 2000.
-From 1994 to 2000, hunters have been unsuccessful at poaching rhinos.
+The translocation of rhinos from Chitwan to Bardia National Park commenced in 1986, with 58 individuals relocated until 2000.
+From 1994 to 2000, hunters were unsuccessful at poaching rhinos.
 In April 2000, there were 67 rhinos in the park, most of them resident in the Babai Valley.
 In May 2006, a reconnaissance survey was carried out in the Babai River floodplain, which revealed an alarming decline in the rhino population.
 Poaching was suspected to be the main cause of this decline.
-Subsequent surveys in 2007 and 2008 have confirmed the complete disappearance of rhinos from Babai Valley.
-In different habitats of the Karnali floodplain 25 rhinos were recorded based on direct observation and indirect signs of rhino dung and tracks.
+Subsequent surveys in 2007 and 2008 confirmed the complete disappearance of rhinos from Babai Valley.
+In different habitats of the Karnali floodplain, 25 rhinos were recorded based on direct observation and indirect signs of rhino dung and tracks.
 They were mostly congregated in the floodplain grassland, riverine forest and wetlands.
 In March 2008, only 22 rhinos were counted, and two of them were poached after the count.
-The World Wide Fund for Nature reported that by 2015, the rhino population had risen to 29, mainly because of increased security measures.
+By 2015, the rhino population had risen to 29 individuals, mainly because of increased security measures.